Get the information you need about start dates, tuition & financial aid

-Candidates must submit a copy of their Secondary School Diploma (OSSD, GED, or better) and complete a Mature Student Exam with a minimum score of 16.
+Candidates must submit a copy of their Secondary School Diploma (OSSD, GED, or better) and pass the Scholastic Level Exam (SLE).

 Candidates must also submit a Vulnerable Sector Clearance, Pre-Admission Medical Report and Immunizations may be required for practicum.

 This module will provide students the tools to develop business English and interpersonal communication skills necessary to function in the modern business setting.
 In addition, this module provides a review of English grammar, sentence structure and punctuation as they apply to business communications.
 Students will develop effective interpersonal communication skills for managing personal and working relationships.
 The importance of diversity inclusion and teamwork will also be explored.